ElliNet13/CCAV/README.md

 # Computercraft Antivirus

-This is a simple antivirus for Computercraft. (tested on CC:Tweaked)
+This is a simple antivirus for Computercraft.
+(Tested on CC:Tweaked)

 Features:
 - Automatically quarantine files that try to move or delete protected files or folders